 While there are many potential benefits to this flexible style of team structure, there are some circumstances where it is not ideal.
 These include:

-- Where an individual's skills are mission-critical to a particular function and sharing this individual would materially or dangerously reduce the effectiveness of the function.
+- Situations in which one employee's skills are mission-critical to a particular function.
+Sharing this individual may reduce the effectiveness of that function

 Varieties of Matrix Management Styles